 - Big Red Tractor Saves the Day (Scholastic, 2013)

 Jaye Ford is an internationally published suspense novelist.
 Her first book, Beyond Fear, was the highest-selling debut crime novel in Australia that year, and won two Davitt Awards for Australian women crime writers (Best Debut and Readers’ Choice).
 Her next three thrillers were also nominated for Davitt and Ned Kelly Awards (for Australian crime writers).
 Writing as Janette Paul, Jaye also writes romantic fiction.

-- Beyond Fear (Bantam, 2011) Winner: 2012 Davitt Award - Best Debut Crime Novel; Joint Winner: 2012 Davitt Award - Reader's Choice; Shortlisted: 2012 Davitt Award - Best Adult Crime Novel; Nominated: 2011 Ned Kelly Award - Best First Novel; Finalist: Australian Romance Readers Awards - Favourite Romantic Suspense Novel
+- Beyond Fear (Bantam, 2011) Winner, 2012 Davitt Award for Best Debut Crime Novel; Joint Winner, 2012 Davitt Award Reader's Choice; Shortlisted, 2012 Davitt Award for Best Adult Crime Novel; Nominated, 2011 Ned Kelly Award for Best First Novel; Finalist, Australian Romance Readers Awards for Favourite Romantic Suspense Novel

 - Blood Secret (Bantam, 2013)

 - Just Breathe (Penguin Random House, 2013)